 You can simply choose one of the 136 built-in embroidery designs that come with the unit, or you can import others via USB memory stick.
 Another great ability that this embroidery sewing machine has shines through when you want to edit the designs.
 You can rotate, resize, use the mirror-image effect, and more.

 Here we have another solid sewing and embroidery combo model by Brother.
 With 80 embroidery designs, 6 lettering fonts, and 103 sewing stitches, this unit is a good choice if you’re looking for a reliable machine to both embroider and sew on.
 The maximum dimensions of the embroidery hoop this unit can work on are 4 x 4 inches, and the model comes with an embroidery arm and foot.
 The touchscreen display is a 3.2-inch color LCD, which comes with various on-screen editing capabilities, including changing the thread color and monogramming letter manipulation.
 The work area is well-lit with a bright LED light, which helps you sew and embroider with precision.
 You can transfer any custom pattern you want to use via a USB port, which is very easy to use.

-As with other home-use models by Brother, this computerized sewing machine is covered with 25 years of limited warranty.
+As with other home-use models by Brother, this digital sewing machine is covered with 25 years of limited warranty.